mediachain/mediachain/docs/translators.md

     ]
 }
 ```
 This particular example has extracted the `_id` and `title` fields, as well as the author organization.
+Take a look at the [actual getty translator](https://github.com/mediachain/schema-translators/blob/master/mediachain/translation/getty/translator.py) for a fuller example.
+See also [the docs on the mediachain-client repo](https://github.com/mediachain/mediachain-client/blob/master/docs/translation.md) for a more in-depth technical exploration.

 ### Writing a translator

-Here's a minimal translator:
+Here's an absolutely minimal translator:

 ```python